VastavNissan/golang-web-server/README.md

 # 🌟 Golang Web Server 🌟
 Welcome to the Golang Web Server project!
-This project showcases my learning journey with Go by implementing a basic web server that serves static files and handles form submissions. 🚀
+This project implements a basic web server that serves static files and handles form submissions using Go. 🚀

 ## 📜 Overview
 This project consists of a web server written in Go.
 It demonstrates essential concepts such as routing, handling HTTP requests, and serving static files.